Mberic/yourmailer-CARTESI/README.md

 This section highlights possible sources of errors that you need to pay attention to when setting up this email service on your local environment:

-Remember to include the domain name that your JAMES server is using to the /etc/hosts file.
+1. Remember to include the domain name that your JAMES server is using to the /etc/hosts file.

-Since you are using a proxy, you’ll need to configure different ports on which your JAMES server accepts IMAP, SMTP and POP3 protocols.
+2. Since you are using a proxy, you’ll need to configure different ports on which your JAMES server accepts **IMAP, SMTP and POP3 protocols**.
 A key point in designing this application is that client should continue to use the standard ports that they are used to (i.e 25, 143, 110, 993…)